Category: Traveling in Japan

 Historical Japan Chubu Travel Traveling in Japan

-Magical Yahiko Shrine: Guide to This Must-See Spot in Niigata
+Magical Yahiko Shrine: A Must-See ‘Power Spot’ in Niigata

 I didn’t know much about Yahiko Shrine before going—just that it was a well-known spot in Niigata.
 But I had a free day in early May and decided to check it out.
 I was expecting a quiet walk and maybe a few nice photos, but it turned out to be one of the more memorable […]